 This flies in the face of Republican party goals which had aimed to appeal to a 'more ethnically diverse nation'.
 Trump's very existence is a middle finger to Republican strategists.

-Unfortunately, as tantalising as ‘Donald the Democrat’ is, it’s probably a pipe dream.
+Unfortunately, as tantalising as 'Donald the Democrat' is, it's probably a pipe dream.
 The evidence is circumstantial at best (we get it, he knows the Clintons) and if Trump really is putting this all on then he has taken method acting to a terrifying extreme.
-However, even if Trump is the ultra-right-wing windbag that he projects, maybe it’s not all doom and gloom.
+However, even if Trump is the ultra-right-wing windbag that he projects, there may still be cause for celebration.

 By definition, we will only have a Republican president if their candidate can convince Americans who voted Democrat in the last election to vote Republican this time, and with the Trumpster leading the charge that doesn't seem terribly likely.
 You feel that anyone who's going to vote for Trump is already doing so.
 He even publicised a poll showing that his supporters would still back him if he ran independently, before eventually declaring that he would never do so; a power play that highlighted the blind devotion of his faithful, whilst ensuring that their lunacy remained inextricably linked with the Republican brand.
 Bill Clinton couldn't have planned it better (*wink wink*).